WoLFi22/WoLFi22.github.io/about.md

         </p>
         <p>
             <em>"A Comparative Analysis of Speaker Diarization Models: Creating a Dataset for German Dialectal Speech"</em>,
-            oral presentation at the conference "62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024)" in the Workshop "Field Matters", Bangkok, Thailand (16.08.2024).
+            oral presentation at the workshop "Field Matters" as part of the conference "62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024)", Bangkok, Thailand (16.08.2024).
             (<span class="highlight-color">Lea Fischbach</span> [presenter])
         </p>